Skip to main content

 Do we have to switch every AI vendor?

-Almost certainly not.
-Most enterprise vendors offer sovereign-residency, sub-processor disclosure, and stronger DPAs at higher license tiers.
-The Audit produces a tool-by-tool verdict: keep at current tier, upgrade to sovereign tier, replace with a sovereign-grade alternative, or kill.
-Most firms walk out with two or three vendor upgrades and one or two replacements, not a full rebuild.
+Not automatically.
+Some enterprise vendors offer sovereign-residency, sub-processor disclosure, and stronger DPAs at higher license tiers.
+The Audit produces a tool-by-tool verdict: keep at current tier, upgrade to sovereign tier, replace with a sovereign-grade alternative, restrict, or remove.

 Which jurisdictions do you cover?